-ABM vs Inbound Approach: Everything B2B Marketers Need To Know
+ABM vs Traditional Approach: Everything B2B Cyber Security Marketers Need To Know

 Reading Time: 8 great minutes

-Account-based marketing (ABM) or inbound marketing, which way should you go?
+Account-based marketing (ABM) or traditional marketing, which way should you go?
 Well, actually that is the wrong question to ask.
 In fact, the two strategies complement each other rather well.